1. Create Account

 Plagiarism and American Academia

-Academic writing is a vital and constant part of college life at U.S. universities.
-This is challenging for all students, but writing in a new language, studying in a different educational system and living in another culture can bring unique challenges to an international student.
+This is challenging for all students, but writing in a new language, studying in a different educational system, and living in another culture can bring unique challenges to an international student.

 During your tenure as a student, you will be required to write numerous essays, reports, and research.
-To save time and get high grades, you may be tempted to copy academic works from others or, what even worse, seek out custom writing services for help.
+To save time and get high grades, you may be tempted to copy academic works from others or, even worse, seek out custom writing services for help.

 To be clear, this is something you should never do when studying in the USA.
 This is what professors call plagiarism in academia.
 And it may lead to your expulsion and a ruined academic reputation.
 American university policies are very strict, and their violation is strictly punishable, too.